1938 FIFA World Cup: Summary

-Hungary destroyed Sweden in one of the semi-finals 5–1, while Italy and Brazil had the first of their many important World Cup clashes in the other.
+Hungary convincingly beat Sweden in one of the semi-finals 5–1, while Italy and Brazil had the first of their many important World Cup clashes in the other.
 The Brazilians were without their star player Leônidas, who was injured, and the Italians won 2–1.
 Brazil topped Sweden 4–2 for third place.

 Rumour has it, before the finals Benito Mussolini was to have sent a telegram to the team, saying "Vincere o morire!" (literally translated as "Win or die!").
 This should not have been meant as a literal threat, but instead just an encouragement to win.
 However, no record remains of such a telegram, and World Cup player Pietro Rava said, when interviewed in 2001, "No, no, no, that's not true.
 He sent a telegram wishing us well, but no never 'win or die'."

 The final itself took place at the Stade Olympique de Colombes in Paris.
 Vittorio Pozzo's Italian side took the lead early, but Hungary equalised within two minutes.
 The Italians took the lead again shortly after, and by the end of the first half were leading the Hungarians 3–1.
 Hungary never really got back into the game.
 With the final score favouring the Italians 4–2, Italy became the first team to successfully defend the title and were once more crowned World Cup winners.

-Because of World War II, the World Cup would not be held for next 12 years, until 1950.
+Because of World War II, the World Cup was not held for next 12 years, until 1950.
 As a result, Italy were the reigning World Cup holders for a record 16 years, from 1934 to 1950.
-The Italian Vice-president of FIFA, Dr. Ottorino Barassi, hid the trophy in a shoe-box under his bed throughout the Second World War and thus saved it from falling into the hands of occupying troops.
+The Italian Vice-president of FIFA, Dr. Ottorino Barassi, hid the trophy in a shoe-box under his bed throughout the Second World War and thus saved it from falling into the hands of occupying Nazi troops.

 Venues

-Eleven venues in ten cities were planned to host the tournament; of these, all hosted matches except the Stade de Gerland in Lyon, which did not due to Austria's withdrawal.
+Eleven venues in ten cities were planned to host the tournament; of these, all hosted matches except the Stade de Gerland in Lyon, which did not host because of Austria's withdrawal.